 Over the last decade, the number of publications per year on stem cell-related research has increased 40x.
 The size of the stem cell market size is expected to reach $170 billion by 2020.
-Rising R&D initiatives to develop therapeutic options for chronic diseases and growing demand for a regenerative treatment option are the most significant drivers of this budding industry.
+Rising R&D initiatives to develop therapeutic options for chronic diseases and growing demand for regenerative treatment options are the most significant drivers of this budding industry.

 Here are the top four areas in the space to watch out for:

-2. Stem cell banking: “At your moment of birth, you are probably at the point of biological perfection,” says Dr. Bob Hariri.
+- Stem cell banking: “At your moment of birth, you are probably at the point of biological perfection,” says Dr Bob Hariri.
 “Your system hasn’t been exposed to all of those injurious stimuli, like electromagnetic radiation, chemicals, etc., and your biological software is uncorrupted.”
 Stem cell banking allows us to capture stem cells with your original, uncorrupted DNA at birth, replicate them into a large number of future dosages and then freeze those doses.
 Hariri discovered that in addition to cord blood (the blood found in the umbilical cord of a newborn), the placenta of a newborn is an organ very rich in stem cells.
 Rather than discard the leftovers of birth, placentas, if saved, may hold the key to a longer and healthier life.
 Hariri created a business called LifebankUSA, which provides private cell banking (FYI, this is where we banked our children’s stem cells).
 Lifebank isolates, processes and cryopreserves cells (putting them into a deep freeze, about minus 180 degrees Celsius), keeping them in suspended animation at the most pristine state of their existence.